 Sekumpul Waterfall is located in the middle of the tropical forests of northern Bali.
 It is a cascading wall 80 meters high.
-The approximately half-hour trek will take you both to the elevated views of the waterfall and at its foot to the natural swimming pools, where you can swim.
+The approximately half-hour trek will take you both to the elevated views of the waterfall and at it leads to the natural swimming pools, where you can swim.
 Sekumpul is called the best waterfall on the island of Bali.

 The most beautiful beaches of Bali

 Kuta is the most famous and most visited resort in Bali.
 Formerly a fishing village and now a major tourist center.
-Kuta Beach is famous especially among young people, as it is very busy and the nightlife is spinning at full speed here.
+Kuta Beach is famous especially among young people, as it is very busy and the nightlife is bustling here.

 There are plenty of bars and restaurants right on the beach, with music playing until late in the morning.
 Along the entire length of the beach we find many surf schools and instructors who offer courses and lessons for both beginners and advanced surfers.

-Jimbaran is a fishing village located south of Denpasar.
+Jimbaran is a fishing village located in the south of Denpasar.
 It is a very popular tourist resort with the beach of the same name.
 Jimbaran Beach is 4 km long, sandy and full of sun loungers and parasols.
-It is suitable for families with children and for people who want to enjoy a quiet holiday.
-Despite the large number of tourists, the beach is very clean and the sea crystal clear.
+It is suitable for families with children and for those who want to enjoy a quiet holiday.
+Despite the large number of tourists, the beach is very clean and the sea is crystal clear.

-Lovina Beach is, unlike others, located in the north of Bali, about 10 km from Singaraji.
+Lovina Beach is, unlike others, located to the north of Bali, about 10 km from Singaraji.
 The beach is 8 km long with dark volcanic sand and is very quiet.
-Unlike the resorts on the south side of the island, which are busy and lively.
+Unlike the resorts in the south the island, which are busy and lively.
 If you want to relax, Lovina is the right choice, you will not come across large crowds of tourists.
 But you will definitely not be bored here.
 Lovina beach has a great location in terms of coral reefs and underwater life.
 Dolphins, which can be seen near the shores every morning, have become famous here.